juanb09111/Pynoptorch/README.md

 # Train with ignite

 First, set the backbones network in config.py.
-Either "maskrcnn_backbone" or "EfficientNetB${0-7}" eg,.
+Either "resnet50" or "EfficientNetB${0-7}" eg,.
 "EfficientNetB1".
 Then run:

 ```